Joshua Plotnik, Ph.D.

 Feel free to reach out to me regarding:

-Sarah is a Ph.D. student in the CCC lab and a graduate student in the Cognitive and Comparative Psychology Program at the Graduate Center at CUNY.
+Sarah is a postdoctoral fellow in the CCC lab, having completed her PhD in the lab (in 2023) as a student in the Cognitive and Comparative Psychology Program at the Graduate Center at CUNY.

 She received her B.A. in Neuroscience from Colorado College in 2013.
-Her Ph.D. project is focused on Asian elephant crop-raiding behavior, and how individual variation in elephant behavior and cognition can help predict human-elephant conflict.
+Her Ph.D. project was focused on Asian elephant crop-raiding behavior, and how individual variation in elephant behavior and cognition can help predict human-elephant conflict.
+She is continuing to lead several elephant cognition and conservation projects in the lab.

 E-mail: sjacobson@gradcenter.cuny.edu